 One of the main problems is determining what exactly is a 'fixed' amount of cash or a 'fixed' number of equity instruments.
-Two situations which create particular problems in relation to this are contracts to be settled by a fixed number of own equity instruments in exchange for a fixed amount of foreign currency, and changes to the conversion ratio in relation to convertible debt.
+Three situations which create particular problems in relation to this are contracts to be settled by a fixed number of own equity instruments in exchange for a fixed amount of foreign currency, changes to the conversion ratio in relation to convertible debt, and contingent conversion or exercise.
 We discuss these situations below.